Black Cat (Marvel Comics): Iron Cat (2022)

 According to Diamond Comic Distributors, Iron Cat #1 was the 11th top advance-reordered comic book between May 23, 2022, and 29, 2022.

 I-J Wheaton of Comic Book Resources called Iron Cat #1 a "neon-tinted team-up comic", saying, "Iron Cat #1 draws together many elements of the mythos that have been steadily building around Black Cat.
 It is very exciting to see a relative newcomer like Black Cat being pushed further into the mainstream with a team-up with a prominent Marvel character like Iron Man.
 With any luck, we'll see a whole new generation of readers checking out Black Cat and her previous solo comics.
 That being said, Iron Cat #1 is as much about the future as it is the past, and this first issue sets the stage for a thrilling adventure."
 Logan Moore of ComicBook.com gave Iron Cat #1 a grade of 4 out of 5, asserting, "Iron Cat gets off to a very fun start here in issue #1.
 In short, this series sees Black Cat and Iron Man coming together to go after a common enemy known as Iron Cat.
 This opening issue does a great job of quickly introducing all the major players in this story while also catching readers up on important aspects of previous Black Cat storylines.
 I'm curious to see what kind of legs Iron Cat has, but for now, I'm very excited to see how this series develops."

 Other versions

 Age of Revelation

-During the "Age of Revelation" storyline, an alternate future taking place 10 years from the present had Cypher having released the X-Virus that either killed humans or turned them into Mutants.
-Black Cat was among the affected and mutated to have a more cat-like appearance.
+A possible future version of Black Cat appears in "Age of Revelation".
+This version was mutated into a cat-like form by the X-Virus, a mutagenic virus created by Revelation.